josbeir/cakephp-docs-md/docs/5/en/orm/saving-data.md

 `newEntities()` methods will handle both arrays of properties, as well as a list of ids at the `_ids` key.
 Using the `_ids` key makes it possible to building a select box or checkbox based form controls for belongs to many associations.
-See the [converting-request-data](#converting-request-data) section for more information.
+See the [Converting Request Data](#converting-request-data) section for more information.

 When saving belongsToMany associations, you have the choice between two saving
 strategies: